fishfolk/jumpy/book/src/editor.md

 ## Accessing the editor

-The editor can be accessed from the "Editor" tab on the main menu.
-Selecting this item by clicking on it, or using the right arrow key on your keyboard (or if you're using a gamepad: the "right button"), will present two options: "Create Map" and "Load Map".
+The editor can be accessed from the main menu by selecting the "Editor" option.
+This will then present two options: "Create Map" and "Load Map".

 ![Screenshot of the main menu displaying options for the editor: "create map", "load map", and "quit".](./assets/editor_menu.png)